 We live in Minnesota and there is a lot of cold snow on the ground right now – much different than in Haiti.
 Our family likes to play card games, play basketball and go swimming when the weather is hot.

 We have a photo of you in our home and we pray for you often.
 Even though you live so far away we love you like you are part of our family.
 We know that God created you just the way He wanted you and we believe in you!
 Keep studying hard in school so you can be all that God created you to be.

 P.S.
 Our favorite bible verse is Psalm 103.

-We can’t wait to deliver these special gifts to the students in the WWV schools.
-Remember to send your letters and photos to Kim Anderson at email@example.com and donate online at www.worldwidevillage.org/donate-now by February 14th.
+We can’t wait to deliver your special letter to your sponsored student.
+Remember to send your letters and photos to Kim Anderson at firstname.lastname@example.org.
 A special thanks to each of you for helping to change the life of a child in Haiti.